 A medically qualified public officer whose duty it is to investigate deaths occurring under unusual or suspicious circumstances, to perform post-mortems and to initiate inquests.

-service, held without the body present, that commemorates the life of the
+A service, held without the body present, that commemorates the life of the deceased.

-study of the dead human body and the processes related to care and preparation
+The study of the dead human body and the processes related to care and preparation for final disposition.

 To feel or express sorrow or grief.

 A space in a wall or structure to hold urns containing cremated remains.
 See also “columbarium.”